-One way that Prince William County encourages the preservation of land devoted to agricultural and forestal production is through agricultural/forestal districts.
-More than 2,200 acres in Prince William County are included in one of the three agricultural/forestal districts that qualify for reduction in the property tax rate under the
+One way that Prince William County encourages the preservation of land devoted to agricultural and forestal production is through agricultural/forestal districts (AFD).
+More than 2,200 acres in Prince William County are included in one of the three agricultural/forestal districts that provide numerous benefits including:

 A property owner may submit an